 We believe that consistent immersion into our program is vital to your success as a full-time student.
 You will be expected to attend at least 25 class hours per week as well as spend at least six to seven hours a week completing outside preparation work.
 If this schedule is kept, the Medical Assistant program can be completed in nine months.

 At The Allen School, we do our best to offer class times that work for all students’ schedules.
-At our Phoenix campus, we offer two schedule slots to choose from, including a day slot and an afternoon slot.
+At our Phoenix campus, we offer one schedule from Monday thru Friday, from 8:30 a.m. to 1:30 p.m.
 In New York, we offer day and evening schedules.
 Our day schedule is offered Monday thru Friday, from 8:30 a.m. to 1:30 p.m. and our evening schedule is offered Monday thru Friday from 5:30 p.m. to 10:30 p.m.
 Each class is 60 minutes long, including 50 minutes of instruction.
+Our program is a blend of campus and online based delivery.
+This allows our students the flexibility to pursue their education while taking care of other life responsibilities.